An algorithm that helps engineers design better helicopters may help astronomers more precisely envision the formation of planets and galaxies.

-The findings appear online in
+The findings appear online in The Astrophysical Journal.

 He added that Maelstrom3D might have other applications beyond astronomy.
 For example, a recent study suggested that ancient plesiosaurs generated vortices with their front flippers, which helped their back flippers generate more energy for propulsion.

 “That type of fluid dynamics is very similar to the vortices generated by blade vortex interactions in a helicopter rotor or airplane wing, and is exactly the type of phenomenon our code is designed to handle,” Seligman said.